manullbrand/Checklist-backpack/README.md

-# Travel bag checklist
+# "Travel bag" checklist 🎒

-Practicing JavaScript and local storage by making a checklist with items' names and quantities.
+Practicing **JavaScript** and **Local Storage** by making a checklist with items' names and quantities.
 I took this course on Alura's platform.